memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 `VECTACTIVE` is 26 which matches what we expect.
 This time `VECTPENDING` is set too!
 The value is 27 which confirms that External Interrupt 11 (27-16) should be the next one to fire.

-We can see all the NVIC interrupts that are pended by looking at the NVIC_ISPR.
-We should see bits 9 and 11 set since those interrupts haven't run yet
+We can see all the NVIC interrupts that are pended by looking at the `NVIC_ISPR` register described [above](#nvic-ispr).
+We should see bits
+9 and 11 set since those interrupts haven't run yet

 ```